Shades of orange can range from cool to warm, bright to dark, and everything in between. Orange is a color that is both bold and warm.

 Adding a small amount of blue to orange creates a cooler orange color.
 This creates a more muted and subdued shade of orange.
 It can be used in interior design to create a calming and relaxing atmosphere.

-A warm orange color is the result of the addition of a small amount of red to the orange color.
-This creates a more vibrant and energetic shade of orange.
-It can be used in interior design to create a welcoming and inviting atmosphere.
+A warm orange color is the result of adding a small amount of red to the orange color.
+This results in a more vibrant and energetic shade of orange.
+It creates a welcoming and inviting atmosphere in interior design.

 Bright orange is a bold and vibrant color.
-When used in interior design it makes a statement.
-It can be used to add energy and excitement to a room, but it should be used sparingly to avoid overwhelming the space.
+When used in interior design, it makes a statement.
+Used sparingly so as not to overwhelm the space, it can add energy and excitement to a room.

 Colors that Go with Orange